redSlug/yoga-with-friends/pi/README.md

-# yoga-with-friends raspberry pi
+# yoga-with-friends - pi

-Uses content persisted by [events.py](../backend/events.py) to render onto an LED grid
+Uses content persisted by [backend](../backend/events.py) to render the time of the next yoga class onto an LED grid shortly before class starts.

 ## Setup
 ### Install Submodule